samhaug/China_ScSn_code/README.md

 deconvolve.py reads the h5 file made by extract reverb and deconvolves the parent phase from the reverberative interval.
 It saves the deconvolved traces as an h5 file.

+make\_reflection\_points.py makes an h5 lookup table of reflection coordinates using the output of deconvolve.py

 moveout\_correction.py reads the lookup table and the deconvolved h5 file and performs the moveout correction into depth domain.
 Then writes to another h5 file.

 #3D workflow#